jsenv/core/README.md

 npm install --save-dev @jsenv/core
 ```

 _@jsenv/core_ is tested on Mac, Windows, Linux with Node.js 18.5.0.
 Other operating systems and Node.js versions are not tested.

 # Name

 The name "jsenv" stands for JavaScript environments.

-Maybe "jsenv" should be written "JSEnv"?
-No, it would be too painful to type:
+Maybe "jsenv" should be written "JSEnv", but it would be too painful to type.

-1. Hold `shift` on keyboard
-2. While holding `shift`, type `JSE`
-3. Release `shift`
-4. Finally, type `nv`.

 The prefered syntax is "jsenv".

 # Logo